kashmir96/osoappliance/content/directory/appliance-repair-technicians/appliance-repair.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/appliance-repair.webp
+ image: /img/laundryappliance/213.webp
- alt: 'Logo for Appliance Repair the New Zealand from Wellington'
+ alt: 'NewZealand from appliancerepair'
 ---

 # Appliance Repair is an Appliance Repair Technician Company operating in Wellington, New Zealand.